 Established by Congress in 1977, the Community Reinvestment Act encourages banks to help meet the credit needs of the communities in which they operate, including low- and moderate-income neighborhoods.
 The CRA requires that banks' efforts be evaluated periodically, and the report be publicized.

-Bank of Utah received a rating of “Outstanding” in its most recent CRA Performance Evaluation, which spans the years 2018 to 2020.
+Bank of Utah received a rating of “Outstanding” in its most recent CRA Performance Evaluation, which spans the years 2017 to 2021.
 The rating reflects the Bank’s commitment and responsiveness to the communities it serves.

-2020 CRA Highlights
+2021 CRA Highlights

 Bank of Utah’s CRA investment goal is 5 percent of the total investment portfolio.
-The year 2020 ended with a total outstanding CRA investment of $7,666,331, or 5.6 percent.
-The Bank is generous with its donations within its assessment areas.
-In 2020, the Bank donated $72,344 to qualified nonprofit organizations within those areas.
+The year 2021 ended with a total outstanding CRA investment of $13,752, or 4.5 percent.
+The Bank is generous with donations within the communities it serves.
+In 2021, the Bank donated $83,825 to qualified nonprofit organizations within those communities.